 04.10 Regional Points of Contact

-Provide inspector’s perspective on IP implementation to IP leads.
+Provide inspector’s perspective and feedback on IP implementation to IP leads.

 0307B-05 REQUIREMENTS

-05.01 IP Lead
+05.01 IP Lead Requirements

-The baseline IP lead shall remain cognizant of the implementation of assigned IP(s) by addressing questions raised by the regions and inspectors, addressing input provided through the feedback form process, participating in industry meetings, reviewing relevant operating experience, and participating in or observing inspections.
+The baseline IP lead shall remain cognizant of the implementation of their assigned IP(s) by addressing questions raised by the regions and inspectors, addressing input provided through the feedback form process, participating in industry meetings, reviewing relevant operating experience, and participating in or observing inspections.
 The baseline IP lead shall coordinate inspection observation or participation through the regional POCs.
-The baseline IP lead will establish and maintain working relationships with internal stakeholders such as regional to obtain inspectors’ perspectives on the IP implementation.
+The baseline IP lead will establish and maintain working relationships with internal stakeholders such as regional POCs to obtain inspectors’ perspectives on the IP implementation.

 As staff are assigned as baseline IP lead(s), they shall work to develop and maintain a thorough understanding of the following areas: